3/5/2025

 Dr. Shankar Musunuri

-Yeah, good morning, Orkay, good question.
+Yeah, good morning.
+Okay, good question.
 I mean, investors need to look at our track record.
-We started most of the gene therapy programs getting into the clinic late 21, 22, and today we are in the beginning of 25, and we have all three programs running from all cylinders.
+We started most of the gene therapy programs getting into the clinic late 21, 22.
+And today we are in the beginning of 25.
+And we have all three programs running from all cylinders.
 So our track record speaks for itself.
-And so the goal is, once again, thanks to FDA for allowing us to knock out the phase three and ability to convert existing phase two clinical trial into phase two, three confirmatory portal trial for BLA, for Sorghum disease.
-It's a significant unmet medical need, and that naturally lines up.
-I mean, so we are estimating, if we start the trial with this year, about nine months of recruitment, and then it's a one-year follow-up that will put us into 27, and so that should be reasonably targeted for BLA.
-Similarly, getting into Ocu410, we recently announced a month ago that our recruitment is completed in our phase two clinical trial for Ocu410 targeting geographic atrophy.
+And so the goal is, once again, thanks to FDA, for allowing us to knock off the phase three and ability to convert existing phase two clinical trial into phase two three confirmatory portal trial for BLA for Stargardt disease.
+It's a significant medical need, and that naturally lines up.
+I mean, so we are estimating, if we start the trial mid-this year, about nine months of recruitment, and then it's a one-year follow-up that will put us into 27, and so that should be reasonably targeted for BLA.
+Similarly, getting into ARCA410, we recently announced a month ago that our recruitment is completed in our phase two clinical trial for ARCA410 targeting geographic atrophy.
 So that means our phase two will be completed by early next year.
 Our interim data, which is coming out in the second half of this year, will allow us to start having conversations and discussions with FDA as well as EMA on phase three clinical design.
 So we are hopeful to initiate that next year.
-Once again, that will have a one-year duration, and GA is relatively easier to recruit compared to orphan diseases such as RP and star-guard, and we are inundated with patients during our phase two clinical trial.
-We have so many patients reaching out to us.
+Once again, that will have a one year duration.
+And GA is relatively easier to recruit compared to orphan diseases such as RP and Stargardt.
+And we are inundated with patients during our phase two clinical trial where so many patients reaching out to us.
 Therefore, that gives us confidence we can complete that clinical trial, including recruitment.
 If you start in 26, we can relatively get it done by 28, and that can be lined up for BLA.
 And so that's why I think these timelines are reasonable.
-So starting next year, RP, retinitis pigmentus Ocu400, and 2027 is going to be Ocu410, it's the star-guard disease, and 2028, we're targeting BLA for Ocu410, geographic atrophy.
+So starting next year, RP, retinitis pigmentis RQ400, and 2027 is going to be RQ410ST Stargardt disease, and 2028, we're targeting BLA for RQ410 geographic atrophy.

 speaker

-Perfect, thank you for that.
+Perfect.
+Thank you for that.
 So we are just talking about 410 for GA.
 So we know that there are two approved therapies for this indication.
-So given that, how easy would it be to convince both physicians and patients to initiate therapy on Ocu410 as considering the price point difference?
-Go ahead, Jima.
+So given that, how easy would it be to convince both physicians and patients, you know, to initiate therapy on OQ410 as considering, you know, the price point differences?

 speaker